symbioticfi/cli/README.md

-  nets                         List all networks. netops                       List all operators opted in network. netstakes                    Show stakes of all operators in network.
+  nets                         List all networks. netops                       List all operators opted in network. netstakes                    Show stakes of all operators in network. pending-resolver             Get a current resolver for a subnetwork in a vault. resolver                     Get a pending resolver for a subnetwork in a vault.

   --- for general use (related to Operators) ---